openvinotoolkit/model_server/docs/model_server_rest_api.md

 # RESTful API {#ovms_docs_rest_api}

 ## Introduction
 In addition with [gRPC APIs](./model_server_grpc_api.md) OpenVINO&trade; model server also supports RESTful APIs which follows the documentation from [tensorflow serving REST API](https://www.tensorflow.org/tfx/serving/api_rest).
-Both row and column format of the request are implemented in these APIs.
-REST API is recommended when the primary goal is in reducing the number of client side python dependencies and simpler application code.
+Both row and column formats of the request are implemented in these APIs.
+REST API is recommended when the primary goal is in reducing the number of client-side python dependencies and simpler application code.

 > **Note** : Only numerical data type is supported.